Mangoesmapping-GeorgeCorea/FunGIS2022/README.md

 ## FOLDER STRUCTURE

-*GISQuick - Project and data files for Web display

-*QField - Project and data for Mobile sync
+*Complete_Example - Project and data for Web and Mobile sync

 *Cheat_Files - Predesigned projects/data for skipping steps